unzew/apostles/charter.md

 In the early years, those adventurers who would become the founding members of the Apostles, began to draw people together to instruct the young, exchange information and strengthen the bonds of community.
 During the period of time known to some as the Red Winter War, when community resources were pushed to the breaking point, it was quickly realized that without strong leadership the invading forces of the Gorbesh would quickly overcome the defenders of Elanthia.
 The first members of the Apostles answered this need by organizing patrols, rally points and leading the citizens of Elanthia in repulsing the aggressors.

 Once the war had come to an end, it became apparent that the need for leadership did not end in the absence of a common enemy.
-Quite the opposite became evident over time and led to the formal founding of an Order meant to fill this need.
+Quite the opposite became evident over time and led to the formal founding of an order meant to fill this need.
 The Apostles stand ready to provide leadership in times of war; while continuing to gather the young and teach them the skills needed to thrive in times of peace.

 ## The Revival